leeandri/recette-forkify/README.md

 # recette-forkify

-## This is a project created in Javascript, and is powered by the Food2Fork.com
+This is a project created in Javascript while completing a JS training course, and is powered by the Food2Fork.com
 ***************************
 Available search queries:
 carrot